Chapter 5 of 11

 Engineering

-• Code review standards
+• Code review standards and checklist

-• Deployment checklist
+• Deployment checklist and rollback procedure

-• Incident response protocol
+• Incident response protocol (severity levels, post-mortem)

-• On-call rotation and escalation
+• On-call rotation, escalation paths, and runbooks

 • Architecture decision records (ADRs)